lamaPLC Communication: Modbus

 (07 hex)

-Negative Acknowledge The slave cannot perform the program function received in the query.
-This code is returned for an unsuccessful programming request using function code 13 or 14 decimal.
+Negative Acknowledge The slave cannot execute the program function received in the query.
+This code is sent back for an unsuccessful programming request using function code 13 or 14 decimal.
 The master should request diagnostic or error information from the slave.

 08